Pianist16/tennis-web-scraper/README.md

 # tennis-web-scraper
-This python module scrapes tennis matches statistics from flashscore.com web site.
+This python module scrapes tennis matches statistics from flashscore.com web site and saves the collected table as a csv file.